MailToolbox/mail_plugger/docs/usage_in_script_or_console.md

 # How to use MailPlugger in a Ruby script or IRB console

-First you should be able to `require 'mail'` and `require 'mail_plugger'` to get started.
+First, you should be able to `require 'mail'` and `require 'mail_plugger'` to get started.

 ## SMTP

-*This is just a theoretical example, because here it would be smarter to use the built in SMTP solution of `mail` gem.
+*This is just a theoretical example, because here it would be smarter to use the built-in SMTP solution of `mail` gem.
 The advantage of this solution will be much more usable in Ruby on Rails.
-Especially when we would like to use more then one SMTP servers or we would like to combine SMTP and API connections.*
+Especially when we would like to use more than one SMTP servers, or we would like to combine SMTP and API connections.*

 We can use `MailPlugger.plug_in` to add our configurations.